Walking for weight loss: The bottom line

-Physical activity is an important consideration for weight loss.
-One of the easiest ways to increase your total daily physical activity is to walk more.
+Physical activity is an essential consideration for weight loss.
+Walking more is one of the easiest ways to increase our daily physical activity.

-Walking can also improve your emotional and mental wellbeing in a variety of ways, which indirectly aids weight loss.
+Walking can also improve our emotional and mental wellness in a variety of ways, which indirectly aids weight loss.

-Walking can support weight loss but alone is usually not enough to significantly reduce body fat.
-The most effective exercise for fat loss is more high-intensity exercise or resistance training.
+Walking can support weight loss but is usually insufficient to significantly reduce body fat.
+The most effective exercise for fat loss is more high-intensity exercise, such as high-intensity interval training or resistance training.

 However, walking should be included as a single piece of the weight loss puzzle, alongside diet, resistance training, and behavioural change.
 This holistic approach to health is much more effective for long-term weight loss.

-If you are new to exercise, walking can also be a fantastic first step to incorporating exercise into your routine.
+If you are new to exercise, walking can also be a significant first step to incorporating exercise into your routine.

-- Walking is fantastic for your overall health.
+- Walking is fantastic for our overall health.

 - Walking alone is not enough for significant weight loss.

-So by brisk walking for an extended period of time, you are basically burning up energy.
-This happens at a relatively slow rate but over time, if you are walking a lot, it can aid weight loss by increasing the amount of energy you are using up.
+So by brisk walking for an extended period, you are burning energy.
+This happens relatively slowly, but if you walk a lot over time, it can aid weight loss by increasing your energy.

 - Brisk walking can certainly aid weight loss but is not enough alone to lose a significant amount of weight.

-It is difficult to keep tabs on how long or far you have walked.
-To help you track your movement, a fitness tracker can be incredibly helpful.
-Keeping an eye on how much you are moving can be both educational and motivational.
-Just remember that the 10,000 steps goal is an incentive to move more, rather than a rule.
+Keeping an eye on how much you are moving can be educational and motivational.
+Remember that the 10,000 steps goal is an incentive to move more rather than a rule.

 - 10,000 steps is an arbitrary number.